wallyhealth/policies/source/sections/10-facility_access_policy.md

 * 164.310(a)(2)(iii) Access Control & Validation Procedures
 * 164.310(b-c) Workstation Use & Security

-## 10.2 Datica-controlled Facility Access Policies
+## 10.2 Wally-controlled Facility Access Policies

 1. Visitor and third party support access is recorded and supervised.
 All visitors are escorted.
 2. Repairs are documented and the documentation is retained.